Nikola Tavares

 Nikola Hrvatsko Tavares (born 17 January 1999) is a professional footballer who plays as a central defender for club Barnet.
-Born in South Africa, he is a former youth international for Croatia.
+Born in South Africa, he is a former Croatia youth international.

 Tavares is a product of the Crystal Palace and Brentford academies and began his senior career in non-League football with National League clubs Wealdstone and Dagenham & Redbridge.
 He transferred to Barnet in 2024.

 Club career

 Youth years

 A central defender, Tavares began his career in youth football in Cape Town, before moving into the academy at English club Brentford.
 He was a part of the U15 team which won the Junior Globe at the 2014 Milk Cup and he progressed to sign a scholarship deal in 2015.
 The Brentford academy was closed at the end of the 2015–16 season and Tavares trialled unsuccessfully with the U18 teams at Middlesbrough, Wolverhampton Wanderers and Brighton & Hove Albion during the early months of the 2016–17 season.
 His Brentford registration was cancelled in February 2017.